Is it difficult to compost in an apartment?

-- Worm Bin – This how to compost in an apartment method involves setting up a bin with dirt, composting material, and plenty of worms to process everything.
+- Worm Bin – This method involves setting up a bin with dirt, composting material, and plenty of worms to process everything.

-- Bokashi – With this how to compost in an apartment method, you’ll need to buy a specialized bucket or bin as well as special activator fluid, but you don’t need as much space or time to compost.
+- Bokashi – With this method, you’ll need to buy a specialized bucket or bin as well as special activator fluid, but you don’t need as much space or time to compost.

 - Freezer Storage – If all else fails, gather your composting materials and keep them in the freezer before sending them away to be processed in a facility.